Single-conflict colouring: Definitions

 From this equivalence, the following proposition becomes plain.

-\begin{proposition} If there is an orientation of $G$ such that every vertex has maximum outdegree less than $k$, then $\ch_{\con}(G) \le k$. \end{proposition}
+\begin{proposition} If there is an orientation of $G$ such that every vertex has maximum outdegree less than $k$, then $\chicon(G) \le k$. \end{proposition}

-This implies $\ch_{\con}(G) \le 1+\max_{S\subseteq V} \lceil|E(G[S])|/|S|\rceil$, cf.~e.g.~\cite[Lem.~3.1]{AlTa92}.
+This implies $\chicon(G) \le 1+\max_{S\subseteq V} \lceil|E(G[S])|/|S|\rceil$, cf.~e.g.~\cite[Lem.~3.1]{AlTa92}.

-\begin{corollary} If $G$ is a planar graph, then $\ch_{\con}(G) \le 4$.
-If $G$ is a triangle-free planar graph, then $\ch_{\con}(G) \le 3$.
-If $G$ is a a simple graph embeddable on a surface of Euler genus $g>0$, then $\ch_{\con}(G) \le H_g/2+1$, where $H_g$ is Heawood's formula for Euler genus $g$. \end{corollary}
+\begin{corollary} If $G$ is a planar graph, then $\chicon(G) \le 4$.
+If $G$ is a triangle-free planar graph, then $\chicon(G) \le 3$.
+If $G$ is a a simple graph embeddable on a surface of Euler genus $g>0$, then $\chicon(G) \le H_g/2+1$, where $H_g$ is Heawood's formula for Euler genus $g$. \end{corollary}

 Recall that every $k$-degenerate graph has an orientation of maximum outdegree at most $k$.
-So Proposition~\ref{prop:orientation} cannot be improved in general, since there are $k$-degenerate graphs with adaptable chromatic number greater than $k$~\cite{KoZh08} (and, as we will shortly see, the same then is true of conflict choosability).
+So Proposition~\ref{prop:orientation} cannot be improved in general, since there are $k$-degenerate graphs with adaptable chromatic number greater than $k$~\cite{KoZh08} (and, as we will shortly see, the same then is true of single-conflict chromatic number).

-Next we discuss how conflict choosability is connected to two colouring parameters, both of which are weaker versions of {\em list colouring}, as introduced independently by Erd\H{o}s, Rubin and Taylor~\cite{ERT80} and by Vizing~\cite{Viz76}.
+Next we discuss how single-conflict chromatic number is connected to two colouring parameters, both of which are weaker versions of {\em list colouring}, as introduced independently by Erd\H{o}s, Rubin and Taylor~\cite{ERT80} and by Vizing~\cite{Viz76}.

 For completeness, we recall the classic definition.
 Let $G = (V,E)$ be a (multi)graph.
 For a positive integer $k$, a mapping $L:V\to \binom{\mathbb Z^+}{k}$ is called a {\em $k$-list-assignment} of $G$, and a colouring $c$ of $V$ is called an {\em $L$-colouring} if $c(v)\in L(v)$ for any $v\in V$.
 We say $G$ is {\em $k$-choosable} if there is a proper $L$-colouring of $G$ for any $k$-list-assignment $L$.
 The {\em choosability $\ch(G)$} of $G$ is the least $k$ such that $G$ is $k$-choosable.